Julia F. Parker

 Julia Florence Parker (born February 1928) is a Coast Miwok-Kashaya Pomo basket weaver.

-Parker studied with some of the leading 20th century indigenous Californian basketweavers: Lucy Telles (Yosemite Miwok-Mono Lake Paiute); Mabel McKay, (Cache Creek Pomo-Patwin) and Elsie Allen (Cloverdale Pomo).
-Over the last 40 years, Parker has become one of the preeminent Native American basket makers in California.
+Parker studied with indigenous Californian basketweavers: Lucy Telles (Yosemite Miwok-Mono Lake Paiute); Mabel McKay, (Cache Creek Pomo-Patwin) and Elsie Allen (Cloverdale Pomo).
+Over the last 40 years, Parker has become known as a skilled Native American basket maker.
 She is a respected elder of the Federated Indians of Graton Rancheria and long-time resident of Yosemite Valley.

-Parker is prolific artist, teacher, and storyteller.
+Parker is an artist, teacher, and storyteller.

 Background

 Julia Parker was born in February 1928 in Marin County, California.
 Her father was Coast Miwok, and her mother was Kashaya Pomo.
 They both died when Parker was still young, so she and her siblings were sent to a Native American boarding school.
 In 1945, when Parker was 17 years old, she married Ralph Parker.
 Ralph, grandson of Lucy Telles, is thought to be the last fullblood Mono Lake Paiute.
 The couple moved to Yosemite, where Parker began her studies of basketry with Telles.
 She continued her training with Carrie Bethel, Minnie Mike, and Elsie Allen.